oer4sdi/OER-SDI4WindFarmPlanning/teachersGuide.md

+# OER SDI4WindFarmPLanning - Teacher's Guide

-# 1. Conceptual Aspects of the Learning Material
+## 1. Conceptual Aspects of the Learning Material

 This tutorial was developed as a supplementary learning material for lectures/exercises in the subject area of spatial data infrastructures and can be used for blended learning.
 There are no dependencies on specific courses or course content, so it can be integrated as a learning unit in a wide variety of contexts and can also be used for independent learning.